-All things considered, it’s no wonder that people often treat paying off credit card debt as an emergency situation.
+It’s no wonder that people often treat paying off credit card debt as an emergency.
 But there are some strategies, such as using a home equity line of credit (HELOC), that can do more harm than good if you’re not careful.

 What is a HELOC?

 A home equity line of credit is similar to a credit card in that you have a revolving line of credit that you can use, pay off, and use again.
 The difference is that most credit cards don’t require collateral, while a HELOC uses your home as collateral.

 If you’re interested in a new twist on home equity lines of credit, consider Figure.
 The latest project of SoFi founder, Mike Cagney, claims to add transparency and simplicity to the HELOC sector.

 Because of this setup, HELOCs are considered secured debt and have relatively low – and usually variable – interest rates.